qlawton/QTrack/README.md

 More detailed information on the tracking, not provided in the Lawton et al. (2022) paper or here, can be found in an online technical guide here: https://osf.io/6hqy5

-## Important Note on Non-Divergent Wind Step
-Due to inconsistencies in the windspharm package, which computes the non-divergent wind using spherical harmonics, the non-divergent wind step is currently not included in the package.
-This step was largely superfluous and thus not including this step is is not anticipated to have any major negative impacts.
-Nevertheless, it could result in AEW tracks slightly differing from those produced with this step included, including the AEW tracks in the Lawton et al. (2022) AEW databases.
-We hope to include a non-divergent wind step in a future release.

 ## Input files
 **You need u and v winds on a 1x1 degree grid with 6-hourly temporal outputs**.
 This is the optimal resolution tested in Lawton et al. (2022), but it can be adjusted manually in the code if necessary to change.
 Furthermore, it is highly recommended that at least 10 days of data are included.
 The tracking needs a bit of spinup, so if you are running this on model output, it is recommended you append a few days to 1 week of analysis/reanalysis data prior to the first model timestep.
 Input data should geographically cover at least a portion of the African continent and/or Atlantic Ocean.
 Note that by default, the tracker does not initiate new waves west of 35W, but this can be adjusted in the tracking function.